-The registration is easy; pay your money, and you get a license plate to bolt onto the back of the bike.
+The registration is simple; pay your money, and you get a license plate to secure on the back of the 3WMC.

-Insurance is harder, but most states require liability insurance.
+Insurance is needed as most states require liability insurance.
 (Check your state's laws.)
 Shop around for it.
 Some companies give a discount if you've taken an MSF RiderCourse.

-You can also get other coverage on you and your bike: comprehensive, collision, medical payments, uninsured driver (the other guy), and more.
+You can also get other coverage on you and your 3WMC: comprehensive, collision, medical payments, uninsured driver (the other guy), et cetera.
 Ask your insurance agent what each type of coverage can do for you, and how much it will cost.
 The better your driving record, the less costly the insurance.
 It pays to be safe.